 Havana’s Museum of Fine Arts should feature on any traveller’s Havana itinerary and you could spend a whole day exploring its Cuban Arts’ Building alone.
 Expect a surprising collection of colourful, euphuistic landscapes and religious representations, but also abstract sculptures and a carefully curated series of engravings.

 Works of art are displayed chronologically from the third floor downwards, starting with paintings from the Colonial period progressing to the Neo-colonial and Post-Revolution years.
-Not to be missed are the works of Picasso-like Wilfredo Lam, florid Amelia Pelaez, and Raúl Martínez’ pop art from the 1960s.
+Not to be missed are the works of Picasso-like Wifredo Lam, florid Amelia Pelaez, and Raúl Martínez’ pop art from the 1960s.